Kay Hagan: Healthcare

-In December 2009, Hagan voted for the Patient Protection and Affordable Care Act, and she later voted for the Health Care and Education Reconciliation Act of 2010.
+In December 2009, Hagan voted for the Affordable Care Act, and she later voted for the Health Care and Education Reconciliation Act of 2010.

-On September 27, 2013, Hagan voted to restore funding for the Patient Protection and Affordable Care Act as part of an amendment to legislation funding government operations for 45 days, and which also omitted House-passed language prioritizing debt payments if Congress fails to increase the nation's borrowing limits.
+On September 27, 2013, Hagan voted to restore funding for the Affordable Care Act as part of an amendment to legislation funding government operations for 45 days, and which also omitted House-passed language prioritizing debt payments if Congress fails to increase the nation's borrowing limits.

 The Washington Post's Dana Milbank argued at the time that Hagan was destabilizing her own Senate political career due to her difficulty communicating the reasons for her support of Obamacare to her own constituents.

-In 2009, Hagan voted for the Children's Health Insurance Reauthorization Act of 2009, a successful $32.8 billion measure which funded increased health coverage for children while raising the cigarette tax by 62 cents a pack.
+In 2009, Hagan voted for the Children's Health Insurance Reauthorization Act of 2009, a successful $32.8 billion measure that funded increased health coverage for children while raising the cigarette tax by 62 cents a pack.
 Hagan opposed the Family Smoking Prevention and Tobacco Control Act, which was signed into law in 2009.